jkotlinski/durexforth/README.md

 * Fun.
 The system should be nice to work with on the real machine.
 Mixing Forth code with assembly is easy.
 * Simplicity.
 The core should be small, leaving a lot of space for user code and data.
 * Speed.
 Starting with v1.4, durexForth is subroutine threaded.
-This makes it a lot faster than any 6502 Forth with traditional threading.
+This makes it a lot faster than any conventional 6502 Forth, including Blazin' Forth.

 <img src=http://i.imgur.com/eXsaXjo.png?1>